mph-/lcapy/doc/expressions.rst

 Bode plots
 ----------

 Bode plots are similar to frequency domain plots but plot both the magnitude (in dB) and the phase (in radians) as a function of logarithmic frequency.
+The phase is unwrapped by default to avoid discontinuites of :math:`\pi`.

 .. literalinclude:: examples/plotting/bode1.py